-If you’re a side sleeper, pat yourself on the back.
-The way you’re sleeping isn’t just helping keep your spine in alignment and alleviating pressure on your back and airway, it’s actually scientifically proven to be the healthiest sleeping style.
-You’re less likely to snore than a back sleeper, and you’re not twisting your spine and neck like stomach sleepers tend to.
-But don’t celebrate too quickly; without the right pillow, you’re just leaving yourself open to the same injuries and problems that back and stomach sleepers do.
+Congratulations, side sleepers!
+It turns out that the way you’re sleeping isn’t just helping to keep your spine in alignment and alleviating pressure on your back and airway, it’s actually scientifically proven to be the healthiest sleeping style.
+You probably won’t snore like a back sleeper, and you won’t be likely to twist your spine and neck like stomach sleepers tend to.
+But don’t celebrate too quickly – without the proper pillow, you’re just leaving yourself open to the same injuries and problems that back and stomach sleepers do.

-To get that ideal side sleeping technique down pat, you need a pillow with a high loft, like memory foam.
-But if you’re not a memory foam fan, or if you’re looking for a pillow that’s made of natural materials, you should look no further than latex pillows.
-Latex pillows are springy and firm, so they elevate your head.
+To get the optimal side sleeping technique down, opt for a premium pillow with a high loft, like memory foam.
+But if you’re not a memory foam fan, or if you’re looking for a pillow constructed of natural materials, you should look no further than latex pillows.
+Latex pillows offer both firmness and buoyancy while elevating your head.
 As a side sleeper, your shoulders lift your head and neck far from the mattress, especially if you’re broad-shouldered, so you should fill that gap with a high lofted pillow.
 Stomach sleepers and back sleepers, don’t hit that back button yet.
-Latex pillows, if you find the right one, can actually be a decent choice for you, too.
+The right latex pillow can actually be a decent choice for you, too.
 After all, aren’t we all just looking for tools to help us sleep better?

-This funky looking pillow, made from natural latex from Thailand, is great for side sleepers who need high loft but who still prefer to sink into their pillow a little bit.
+This peculiar-looking pillow is crafted of 100% Talalay latex and is stellar for side sleepers who need high loft but who still prefer to sink into their pillow a little bit.
 Latex is typically very firm, so this is a good choice if you have dreams of sleeping on a cloud but get waking headaches from pillows made from softer materials like down.
-This pillow is higher on one side, so it offers your neck extra support without making your head tilt skyward.

 Stomach and back sleepers, stop scrolling.
 If you love the springiness and support that latex offers, plus the fact that latex is a natural material, check out this shredded latex pillow by PureTree.
 While some sleepers might prefer molded latex because shredded latex might feel lumpy, this pillow offers something no 100% molded latex pillow can: it’s adjustable.
 The shell was designed to unzip, so if you’re a stomach sleeper in need of an ultra-flat pillow, or if you’re a hybrid sleeper who has no preference over back, side, or stomach, you can remove or add more shredded latex to this pillow at will.

-- Ideal for sleepers who like to move to their back or stomach
+- Features: Loft – 2.5 inches.
+Ideal for sleepers who like to move to their back or stomach

 - Ideal for sleepers who have no back, side, or stomach preference, but like the feel of molded latex